davidgrosman/FinalProject-HybridRenderer/README.md

 # Final thoughts

 The project had a great deal of software engineering in term of developing a Vulkan graphics engine and team collaboration.
 It was also a great opportunity for us to explore the possibility of using raytracing in real-time application.
-Eventhough we were not able to achieve the frame-rate compare to PowerVR raytracing demo, we gained a great deal of experience.
+Even though we were not able to achieve a similar frame-rate as PowerVR raytracing demo, we gained a great deal of experience.

 # Gallery